Efficient perturbative framework for coupling of radiative and guided modes in nearly periodic surfaces: Introduction

 Many approximate techniques to model metasurfaces have already been developed.
-One such technique is LPA, which composes a set of periodic scattering problems for each unit cell and has been used for optimization-based inverse design~\cite{Pestourie:18, Cheng2017, bayati2020inverse, bayati2021inverse, li2021inverse} as well as selecting the phase profile of the surface a priori~\cite{doi:10.1021/nl302516v, Arbabi2017, 7588110, doi:10.1126/science.aaa2494, doi:10.1021/acs.nanolett.5b01727, doi:10.1021/acs.nanolett.6b05137, Arbabi:17, Groever:18, Verslegers:10, Yu2014}.
-However, as mentioned above, LPA does not calculate any radiative coupling to/from guided modes by construction. \citeasnoun{Perez-Arancibia:18} derived a convergent series of perturbative corrections to the locally uniform approximation (LUA), the limit of LPA as the period goes to zero, and used higher-order terms to compute coupling to guided modes in nearly uniform structures.
+One such technique is LPA, which composes a set of periodic scattering problems for each unit cell and has been used for optimization-based inverse design~\cite{Pestourie:18, Cheng2017, bayati2020inverse, bayati2021inverse, li2021inverse} as well as selecting the phase profile of the surface \emph{a priori}~\cite{doi:10.1021/nl302516v, Arbabi2017, 7588110, doi:10.1126/science.aaa2494, doi:10.1021/acs.nanolett.5b01727, doi:10.1021/acs.nanolett.6b05137, Arbabi:17, Groever:18, Verslegers:10, Yu2014}.
+However, as mentioned above, LPA does not calculate any radiative coupling to and from guided modes by construction. \citeasnoun{Perez-Arancibia:18} derived a convergent series of perturbative corrections to LUA, the limit of LPA as the period goes to zero, and used higher-order terms to compute coupling to guided modes in nearly uniform structures.
 However, that work has not been extended to handle locally periodic surfaces, requires the implementation of complicated integral-equation operators (far more expensive than the overlap integrals in this work), and does not exploit an explicit decomposition of the fields into guided and radiative modes.
-Other methods of domain decomposition besides LUA/LPA have been proposed to handle strong near-field inter-cell coupling, such as overlapping-domains that model the overlapping regions from neighboring unit cells~\cite{Lin:19overlapping}, combined with absorbing-wall domains that model each unit cell with PML boundary conditions~\cite{Phan2019}; however, these methods explicitly discard long-range interactions and hence omit guided-mode propagation.
+Other methods of domain decomposition besides LUA/LPA have been proposed to handle strong near-field inter-cell coupling, such as overlapping-domains that model the overlapping regions from neighboring unit cells~\cite{Lin:19overlapping}, combined with absorbing-wall domains that model each unit cell with perfectly matched layer boundary conditions~\cite{Phan2019}; however, these methods explicitly discard long-range interactions and hence omit guided-mode propagation.
+We also note that many techniques have been developed to design large-scale metasurface antennas, filters, and other devices at optical and microwave frequencies, but these make use of \textit{leaky} waves rather than completely \textit{guided} waves and thus solve a fundamentally different problem \cite{BenzaouiaJo21-QNMT,7508983, Faenzi2019, 7509680, 8486958, PhysRevB.97.115447, 8509640, 7105362, BenzaouiaJo22}.